-Background color idle Select the color of the graph's margin in idle state.
+Idle Select the color of the graph's margin in idle state.
 Usually white is the preferred option.

-Background color active Select the color of the graph's margin in active state (during refinements).
+Active Select the color of the graph's margin in active state (during refinements).
 The default is light red.
 If no color change is preferred, select the same color as for idle state.

-Background color complete Select the color of the graph's margin in complete state (after convergence of refinements).
+Complete Select the color of the graph's margin in complete state (after convergence of refinements).
 The default is light green.
 If no color change is preferred, select the same color as for idle state.
 The margin color can be set back to idle color by clicking "View → Reset margin color".

-23.3.1.
+28.3.2.
 Fonts